montanablood27/team-open/chris.md

 "CC is a really good, clear way to communicate what you can and can't do.
 You could do your own licensing page with all sorts of stipulations, but CC has done all the work for you.
 It's accepted, it's recognized, and people go looking for it."

-Chris's music has been used in over 10,000 videos on YouTube -- and those are just the ones he knows about.
+Chris's music has been used in over 10,000 videos on YouTube&nbsp;--- and those are just the ones he knows about.
 With his music attached to his name through the attribution requirement on the CC license, Chris gets credited in tens of thousands of videos and songs.
 By doing so, it opens opportunities for Chris to make money through separate licensing deals for companies, films, advertisements, and various other projects.

 "I couldn't have the same success without the exposure CC allows.
-It's key to my business model - the first is making music people enjoy, and the second part is sharing."
+It's key to my business model&nbsp;--- first is making music people enjoy, and the second part is sharing."

 Moreover, it allows Chris the opportunity to make the kind of music he wants, in the way he wants.
 In a symbiotic relationship, Chris can create music in a bubble and not worry about promoting it afterwards.